pulumi/docs/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 provider uses the build context and the image name to build an image, and it does not push the image up anywhere.

+{{% choosable language typescript %}}

+Notice that we're mixing in some language constructs in here like `process.cwd()`.
+With Pulumi, we have access to the full language ecosystem, including built-ins and third-party libraries.
+Pulumi also has typing support, so you can use the tools in your favorite IDE, like completion, to verify that you're using the correct types for any inputs you're using.
+Pretty cool!

+{{% /choosable %}}

+{{% choosable language python %}}

 Notice that we're mixing in some language constructs in here like `os.getcwd()`.
 With Pulumi, we have access to the full language ecosystem, including third-party libraries.
 Pulumi also has typing support, so you can use the tools in your favorite IDE, like completion, to verify that you're using the correct types for any inputs you're using.
 Pretty cool!

+{{% /choosable %}}

 Run `pulumi up`.